mhaidarhanif/rewinds-legacy/README.md

 - [x] Nested routes use cases
 - [ ] Optimistic UI on form submit
 - [ ] Storybook for components development
+- [x] VS Code recommended settings, extensions, and snippets
+- [x] GitHub template for issues and pull requests
 - [x] Only focus on the frontend styling and project structure, without particular in testing and database
-  - Just a bit of backend integration through Remix loader
+  - Just a bit of backend integration through Remix loader for REST API and GraphQL
-  - For the full stack integration with database and testing, check out the official Remix Stacks instead: https://remix.run/stacks
+  - For the full stack integration with database and testing, check out the official [Remix Stacks](ttps://remix.run/stacks) instead.

 ## Stacks

 More into what is being used.
 The complete stacks are listed in [the about page](https://rewinds.mhaidarhanif.com/about).

+- [x] VS Code
 - [x] TypeScript v4.7
   - [x] Type checking is enforced after type inference
 - [x] Node.js v14-v17